50 DIY Pine Cone Craft Ideas: Transform Nature’s Treasures into Stunning Decor Eco-Friendly Crafts

 40. Pine Cone Wreath Chandelier

-Combine projects 4 and 27: create a circular wreath shape that hangs horizontally with candles or lights in the center.
+Create a circular wreath shape that hangs horizontally with candles or lights in the center.
 It’s a conversation piece that bridges rustic and elegant.

 41. Pine Cone Covered Mirror Frame